vj1089/my_project_micro/elb/README.md

 See `variables.tf` for all available variables and their descriptions.

 - `lb_domain`: The domain to use for ACM certificate lookup.
 If not set, defaults to `*.beigenecorp.net`.
 The module will automatically use the ACM certificate for this domain for HTTPS listeners unless you specify a certificate ARN directly.

+- `lb_health_check`: Optional map to customize target group health check parameters.
+Defaults are provided by the module.

+- `sg_rules_alb`: Optional list of security-group rule strings for ALB.
+If empty or not set, no SG ingress rules are created.

+- `lb_listener_ssl_policy`: If you set this variable to a non-null string it will be used.
+If left null and `lb_listener_protocol` is `HTTPS`, the module will choose a recommended default SSL policy automatically.

 ## Outputs
 - `LB_Details`: Map with LB ID, DNS, Name, Target Group IDs/Ports, Listener IDs/Ports